Origin of Roselle

 |Gorgeous fruit salad from|

-100 lbs of fresh hibiscus yields 10 lbs of dry hibiscus.
+100 pounds of fresh hibiscus yields 10 pounds of dry hibiscus.

 Though Hibiscus cannabinus shares strong resemblance to cannabis and, well, marijuana, the two are not related.
 In fact, the humble okra bears stronger lineage with hemp than this version of hibiscus.